angelozdev/portfolio/README.md

 ## Built with

-_Technologies used in the frontend.:_
+_Technologies used in the frontend:_

 -  **@emotion** is a library designed for writing css styles with JavaScript.
 -  **Babel** is a toolchain that is mainly used to convert ECMAScript 2015+ code into a backwards compatible version of JavaScript in current and older browsers or environments.